 • Engage with highly regarded visual artists, art historians, curators, filmmakers, actors, writers, musicians, and other cultural workers;

-• Sharpen their own art, writing, and music expertise in workshops with renowned practicing artists;
+• Sharpen our own art, writing, and music expertise in workshops with renowned practicing artists;

-• Present their own art to a broader public through publications, events, exhibitions, and performances; and
+• Present our own art to a broader public through publications, events, exhibitions, and performances;

 • Build a thriving, loving community.